Last update: noon, Thursday, Nov. 8.

 In Washington’s 40th legislative district (Skagit, Whatcom, Island counties)—a blue stronghold to be sure—progressive Democrat Debra Lekanoff won in a landslide, making her only the second Native American woman to be elected to the state’s House of Representatives.
 Lekanoff has a long record as a champion of the environment and serving as an advisor to the EPA in the previous three presidential administrations on Salish Sea water regulations and vessel traffic.

-If election night leads all remain unchanged, reports the Seattle Times, the state Senate would shift from a 26-to-23 Democratic majority to a 28-to-21 majority.
-The state house, meanwhile, would swing from 50-to-48 for the Democrats to 57-to-41 for them.
-Of particular note, Republican State Senator Doug Ericksen, a prominent opponent of climate action, is in danger of losing his seat in rural Whatcom County.
+The state Senate shifted from a 26-to-23 Democratic majority to a 29-to-20 majority.
+The state house, meanwhile, went from 50-to-48 for the Democrats to 57-to-41 for them.
+Of particular note: Republican State Senator Doug Ericksen, a prominent opponent of climate action, survived by in rural Whatcom County by just 45 votes.